An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Large language models (LLMs) are capable of completing various tasks \cite{kasneci2023chatgpt,wu2023bloomberggpt,thirunavukarasu2023large,wei2022emergent}.
-The transformer model \cite{vaswani2017attention}, the key behind current prevailing LLMs, is known to have strong in-context learning (ICL) capabilities, and concrete ICL results for transformers have been established for some simple tasks \cite{garg2022can,von2023transformers,bai2024transformers,ahn2024transformers}.
-Despite these results, the mechanism for transformers to learn in context is still not fully understood, especially when the scenario is complex or the sequences have memories.
-Toward this goal, several recent works studied how transformers can learn fixed-order Markov chains (FOMCs) either in training or in-context \cite{makkuva2024attention,edelman2024evolution}, where insightful observations and theoretical results were obtained.
-The FOMC is however a poor match for natural languages, for which variable-order Markov chains (VOMCs), also known as context tree (CT) models \cite{rissanen1983universal,willems1995context}, are often viewed as a more suitable model \cite{begleiter2004prediction}.
+The transformer model \citep{vaswani2017attention}, the architecture behind current prevailing LLMs, is known to have strong in-context learning (ICL) capabilities, and concrete ICL results for transformers have been established for some simple tasks \citep{garg2022can,von2023transformers,bai2024transformers,ahn2024transformers,zhang2025training}.
+Despite these advances, the mechanism for transformers to learn in context is still not fully understood, especially when the sequences have complex memory structures.
+Several recent works studied how transformers can learn fixed-order Markov chains (FOMCs) either in training or in-context \citep{makkuva2024attention,edelman2024evolution,rajaraman2024transformers,nichani2024transformers,akyurek2024context,zhang2025what}, however, FOMC has a pre-defined fixed memory structure, which is highly inefficient in modeling complex memories.
+In this work, we study the ICL of a considerably more complex model, i.e., variable-order Markov chains (VOMCs), also known as context tree (CT) models \citep{rissanen1983universal,willems1995context}, which is better suited for sequences with more complex memory structures such as natural languages \citep{begleiter2004prediction}; we refer to the problem as ICL-VOMC.

-In another related line of research on LLMs, several recent works made explicit the close connection between language models and data compression \cite{valmeekam2023llmzip,deletang2023language}, the latter of which was aptly titled ``Language Modeling Is Compression''.
-Indeed, despite their difference in the eventual applications, the key driver behind both is an accurate (auto-regressive) probability distribution estimator.
-We adopt this perspective and use the compression rates in a fixed context window as our main evaluation metric.
-This allows us to use several well-known compression algorithms, such as prediction by partial matching (PPM) \cite{cleary1984data} and context weighting algorithms (CTW) \cite{willems1995context}, as baselines.
-In particular, the CTW algorithm is Bayesian optimal under certain priors, which gives us a fundamental lower bound in such settings.

-In this work, we consider the ICL of VOMCs from the data compression perspective and refer to this task as ICL-VOMC.
-The VOMC sources have finite memory, however, each new symbol may depend on different numbers of previous symbols, i.e., the length of the memory may vary.
-We emphasize that ICL-VOMC is considerably more complex than ICL of FOMCs.
-A naive strategy would be to view a VOMC as an FOMC of the largest possible order, which however leads to highly inefficient ICL, since the in-context samples are not utilized well.
-The PPM algorithms can be viewed as an approximate surrogate with this naive approach in the small alphabet setting we consider.